amely314/June-Code-Pudding/README.md

 # June-Code-Pudding
+Empowering Change: Unveiling the Multi-Dimensional Impact of Renewable Energy Systems

+## Description

+Find out the hidden issues or challenges that renewable energy company is facing from operational, financial and socio-economic perspectives, and based on the analysis findings, we propose the action plans.

-# Tableau Workbook with all the dashboards
+## Tableau Workbook with all the dashboards

 https://us-east-1.online.tableau.com/#/site/caseysamydcbec48724/workbooks/1498236?:origin=card_share_link